siteorigin/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.8.2 - 3 February 2017 =
+* Compatibility with upcoming Page Builder 2.5 release.
+* Fixed compatibility with Elementor 1.4+.
+* Fixed incompatibility with Jetpack.

 = 1.8.1 - 3 February 2017 =
 * Fixed empty array warning.